-The ever-increasing quantity of data generated by modern industrial and business processes poses an enormous challenge for organisations seeking to glean knowledge and understanding from the data.
-Combinations of HPC, Cloud and Big Data technologies are key to meeting the increasingly diverse needs of large and small organisations alike, however, access to powerful computing platforms for SMEs which has been difficult due to both technical and financial considerations may now be possible.
+The ever-increasing quantity of data generated by modern industrial and business processes poses an enormous challenges for organisations seeking to glean knowledge and understanding from the data.
+Combinations of HPC, Cloud and Big Data technologies are key to meeting the increasingly diverse needs of large and small organisations alike, however, access to powerful compute platforms for SMEs which has been difficult due to both technical and financial considerations may now be possible.

-Driven by the requirements of several pilot test cases, the LEXIS platform relies on best-in-class data management solutions (EUDAT) and advanced, distributed orchestration solutions (TOSCA), augmenting them with new, efficient hardware and platform capabilities (e.g. in the form of Data Nodes and federation, usage monitoring and accounting/billing support).
-Thus, LEXIS realises an innovative solution aimed at stimulating the interest of the European industry and at creating an ecosystem of organisations that benefit from the LEXIS platform and its well-integrated HPC, HPDA and Data Management solutions.
+The LEXIS (Large-scale EXecution for Industry & Society) project has built an advanced engineering platform at the confluence of HPC, Cloud and Big Data, which leverages existing, geographically distributed large-scale resources in a federation of established EU supercomputing centres.
+It employs Big Data Analytics solutions, and augments them with Cloud services.
+Driven by the requirements of several pilot test cases, the LEXIS Platform relies on best-in-class data management solutions (EUDAT) and advanced, distributed orchestration solutions (TOSCA), augmenting them with new, efficient hardware and platform capabilities (e.g. in the form of data nodes and federation, usage monitoring and accounting/billing support).
+Thus, LEXIS has realised an innovative solution aimed at stimulating the interest of European industry and at creating an ecosystem of organisations that benefit from the LEXIS platform and its well-integrated HPC, HPDA and Data Management solutions.

-- dynamic data-aware orchestration of complex workflows,
+- Dynamic data-aware orchestration of complex workflows,

-- data sharing between Cloud and HPC resources and distributed data management with appropriate data backend to the orchestration solutions,
+- Data sharing between Cloud and HPC resources and distributed data management with appropriate data backend to the orchestration solutions,

-- access to HPC/BigData/Cloud resources for SMEs and Industry, and
+- Access to HPC/BigData/Cloud resources for SMEs and Industry, and

-- easy control of workflows and data through a user-friendly web interface, with seamless integration of remote visualisation services.
+- Easy control of workflows and data through a user-friendly web interface, with seamless integration of remote visualisation services.

 The central aim is to increase the usability of currently-available resources, allowing customers to easily access and leverage heterogeneous hardware at multiple sites without the need for advanced computing architecture knowledge, all while upholding the Industry level standard of security.
-The solutions provided by LEXIS will enable improved cooperation between industry and academia.
-The new platform will ensure that SMEs and industries are able to use the appropriate resources for their applications in a user-friendly manner.
+The solutions provided by LEXIS enable improved cooperation between industry and academia.
+The new platform ensures that SMEs and industries are able to use the appropriate resources for their applications in a user-friendly manner.